ninepark/docs-korean-docutils/docutils/FAQ_ko.rst

 * `Pelican <http://blog.getpelican.com/>`__
   (also  listed `on PyPi <http://pypi.python.org/pypi/pelican>`__)

-Please `let us know`_ of any other reStructuredText Blogs.
+Please `연락 바람`_ of any other reStructuredText Blogs.

 .. _Can lists be indented without generating block quotes?: